Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 In this workshop, we'll explore how GitHub Copilot can be used to accelerate the development and deployment of a Node.js application.

 MyTodo is an [Express](https://expressjs.com/) app implementing a Todo list application.
-The application is mostly done, but needs a data service to talk to [Azure Cosmos DB](TODO) so we can store and retrieve the data.
+The application is mostly done, but needs a data service to talk to [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) so we can store and retrieve the data.
 We also need to write some documentation, complete the tests and connect it to our API.
-Finally, we'll setup a CI/CD pipeline to deploy our app to [Azure App Service](TODO), using [GitHub Actions](TODO).
+Finally, we'll setup a CI/CD pipeline to deploy our app to [Azure App Service](https://azure.microsoft.com/services/app-service/), using [GitHub Actions](https://github.com/features/actions).

+## Objectives

-## You'll learn how to...
+You'll learn how to:
-- Use [GitHub Copilot](TODO) to assist you in writing code, tests and documentation
+- Use [GitHub Copilot](https://github.com/features/copilot) to assist you in writing code, tests and documentation
 - Create a data service to connect to Azure Cosmos DB
 - Setup a CI/CD pipeline with GitHub Actions
 - Deploy a Node.js app to Azure App Service